johangaw/authentication-lab/README.md

 - As a signed in user, I want to be able to sign everyone out from my account
   - If the same user has signed in in another browser, that session should be terminated as well
 - As a signed in user, when I open a new tab in my browser and navigate to the secrets page I still have access
-- As a signed in user, when I close all secret taps and then opens a new open, I should be signed out
+- As a signed in user, when I close all "secret page" tabs and then opens a new tab in my browser, I should be signed out